TadPath/PARDUS/docs/pcs/pcs_ref_ai.md

 <act_id> - See undef_actuator for a full description of this.
 In addition to the options described there, this command may also accept an <act_id> of StageXY or StageXYZ (case sensitive) which will attempt motion of 2 (X and Y) or 3 (X, Y and Z) axes of the stage.
 This means stepper actuators of ID 0 for X, 1 for Y and 2 for Z. In the case of <act_id> = StageXY you must supply one more argument, <dist_y>, which will apply to the Y axis motion (the X axis motion being governed by the <distance> argument).
 If you supply <act_id> = StageXYZ then you must supply the [dist_z] argument in addition to <distance> and <dist_y>.
 The motion will be done using the multidimensional Bressenham line algorithm to effect simultaneous coordinated motion for 2 or 3 motors.
 If you only want to move the X and Z motors then use <act_id> = StageXYZ and set the <dist_y> value as 0.
 You can use these StageXY and StageXYZ options for single motor activation (if all but 1 of the distance arguments are 0).
 In that case the PCS script interpreter will simply convert your multi-motor move command into a single motor move command in the program (because there are less overheads in doing single motor movements because they do not need Bressenham calculations).
 Also you can use these StageXY and StageXYZ options for no motion at all (all the distance arguments are 0) - the script will just do no motion in that case.

 <duration> - an integer which may be 0 or positive.
-If 0 it means you want the duration calculated automatically based on your choice of <prop_acc>, <isd_min> (from the act_accel command) and the total number of steps the movement will require (which will be calculated over on the server from your choice of microstep denominator and <distance> and <unit> (from the act_unit command).
+If 0 it means you want the duration calculated automatically based on your choice of <isd_min> (from the act_accel command) and the total number of steps the movement will require (which will be calculated over on the server from your choice of microstep denominator and <distance> and <unit> (from the act_unit command).
 If it is positive then it represents the number of microseconds you want the whole motion to take.
 Your choice here may cause an acceleration curve to be impossible to satisfy resulting in failed calculation falling back to the default uniform motion - so use this manual option for <duration> with care.

 <distance> - a float-capable value >= 0.0 specifying the number of distance units to move.